kontent-ai/smart-link/README.md

     });
     ```

 Both methods return an SDK instance, with `initializeOnLoad` returning a promise that resolves to an instance.
 It is important to manage this instance appropriately:

 - **Accessing the SDK instance:** Store the returned instance if you need to access SDK methods after initialization.

 - **Resource management:** The SDK leverages event listeners, timeouts, and observers to function properly.
-To prevent
-  memory leaks or unintended behavior always invoke the `.destroy()` method on the SDK instance before re-initializing
+To prevent memory leaks or unintended behavior always invoke the `.destroy()` method on the SDK instance before re-initializing the SDK.
-  the SDK.
-This is crucial in single-page applications or dynamic webpages where content might be loaded multiple
-  times without a full page refresh.
     ```ts
     useEffect(() => {
       const instance = KontentSmartLink.initialize();